-Table 6-2: Construction P Period Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring Traffic diversion effects on neighbourhoods During construction and periods when traffic detours are in place, traffic diversion into local neighbourhoods is possible as drivers attempt to find less congested routes in/out of the downtown area.
+Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects Traffic diversion effects on neighbourhoods Impacts on recreation use and tourism During construction and periods when traffic detours are in place, traffic diversion into local neighbourhoods is possible as drivers attempt to find less congested routes in/out of the downtown area.
 This traffic diversion, that is expected to be temporary, could result in some increased traffic disturbance effects.
 During construction, use of existing paths through the Keating Channel Precinct will be restricted and/or construction activity could result in noise/air quality effects to users of the path.
 Potential for delays to travel to major events (e.g. sporting, trade shows, entertainment shows, etc) in downtown area when travelling from/to north and east of the downtown and to travel to events held in the Port Lands/East Bayfront/Keating area.
 As these events are largely during non-peak periods, delays are expected to be moderate.
 Appropriate signage shall be implemented to identify appropriate detour routes during construction.
 Traffic infiltration monitoring undertaken as required by the project co-proponents.
 Traffic turn restrictions may be put in place to limit traffic infiltration into neighbours if identified as a problem.
 Temporary pathways will be put in place for use by cyclists/pedestrians during periods when construction disrupts existing pathways in the area.
 Appropriate signage shall be implemented to identify detour routes at the time of temporary roadway/sidewalk closures.
 In addition, closure events and restricted access to local residents and/or businesses shall be minimized to the greatest extent possible to facilitate cyclist and pedestrian movement during construction.
-Work with major event organizers and time construction activity to minimize travel delays and work with transit providers to ensure that travel alternatives exist. • NATURAL ENVIRONMENT Loss of terrestrial features & habitat The realignment of Lake Shore Boulevard and the expressway connection east of Cherry Street will result in the removal of approximately 2.5 ha of low quality vegetation that consists primarily of urban species and non-native invasive species that are regenerating in former industrial properties (a "tank farm" facility was located on these lands in the recent past).
+Work with major event organizers and time construction activity to minimize travel delays and work with transit providers to ensure that travel alternatives exist.
+Any traffic infiltration effects will be temporary.
+With appropriate mitigation and monitoring, traffic infiltration effects into local neighbourhoods can be managed.
+Potential for some temporary disruption to recreation trail users from noise/dust and temporary trail closures.
+Potential for travel delay to visitors of major events.
+NATURAL ENVIRONMENT Loss of terrestrial features & habitat The realignment of Lake Shore Boulevard and the expressway connection east of Cherry Street will result in the removal of approximately 2.5 ha of low quality vegetation that consists primarily of urban species and non-native invasive species that are regenerating in former industrial properties (a "tank farm" facility was located on these lands in the recent past).
 Much if not all of this low quality vegetation will not exist under the future baseline condition as it would be removed as a result of new land development as per the approved Keating Channel Precinct Plan and as a result of the implementation of the EA approved Don Mouth Naturalization Project.
 The DMNP will result in the alteration of lands Construction contract will include provisions to protect wildlife encountered during construction.
 Salvage plants for replanting were appropriate and a practical.
 To avoid impact to breeding birds, clearing of vegetation to occur outside the period of April 1 to August 15.
 Alternatively, if tree clearing is required in this period a nest survey is required by an avian biologist to locate any active nests.
-Creation of new green space along north side of the •
+Creation of new green space along north side of the Loss of approximately 2.5 ha of poor quality vegetation.
+The net impact is considered to be low considering the low amount of terrestrial habitat to be removed and the low quality of this habitat.